Figusama/data-annotation-aiym/README.md

 frame_cr.py - the code that generated the elarna hand landmarks.
 Used OpenCV for frame by frame and DuckDB for gpu acceleration.
 Used flush method to generate every 50k hand-labels in instant for better memory usage.

+sr_transcript.ipynb - the notebook that generates transcripts of elarna files using whisper.
+Transcripts are timestamped on word level.
+To make it effective on gpu used batching method and faster-whisper.

+surdobot_matches.ipynb - the notebook helps match surdobot videos to existing transcripts, about 1/3 of the videos have transcripts from youtube.

+surdobot_preprocessing.ipynb - the notebook preprocesses surdobot files, like annotations of surdobot videos and its hand keypoints.
+Hand keypoints were grouped by video in surdobot_raw_hs_keypoints folder.
+Annotations were parsed and analyzed.

+mathcing.ipynb - the code for matching transcripts of elarna videos and transcirpts.

+audio_detection.ipynb - the code for detecting audio of elarna videos for analysis purposes.
+Where audio existence bool is saved in master_audio_exists.csv.